How Inflation Affects Your Everyday Finances

 What is Inflation?

-Inflation is the rate at which the general level of prices for goods and services rises, eroding purchasing power.
-When inflation is high, each unit of currency buys fewer goods and services.
-Central banks, like the Federal Reserve in the United States, often target an inflation rate to ensure economic stability, typically around 2% per year.
+Inflation refers to the rate by which prices of goods and services rise, reducing purchasing power.
+In other words, when inflation is high, a unit of currency buys fewer goods and services; that is, the general level of prices of goods and services rises.
+Inflation is considered important by central banks, like the Federal Reserve in the US; they often target a particular rate of inflation to maintain economic stability, which is usually about 2% per annum.

 How Inflation Affects Different Aspects of Your Finances